Emmerich station

-The Station
+The station

-Emmerich station is the German railway station closest to the Dutch border on the Arnhem-Oberhausen railway.
+Emmerich station is a German railway station close to the Dutch border on the Arnhem-Oberhausen railway in the town of Emmerich.
 It is served hourly by trains operating the Rhein-IJssel-Express between Arnhem and Düsseldorf.

 The station is largely used by freight and features both the Dutch and German voltages on most tracks.
-In the past all trains had to change from a Dutch to a German locomotive and vice versa at Emmerich, but now there are more Dual Voltage locomotives that can operate in many countries, so through running often happens now without stopping.
+In the past all trains had to change from a Dutch to a German locomotive and vice versa at Emmerich, but now there are more dual voltage locomotives that can operate in many countries, so through-running often happens now without stopping.

-The ICE from Amsterdam to Cologne, Frankfurt/Main and Basel all pass through the station without stopping.
+The Intercity-Express (ICE) from Amsterdam to Cologne, Frankfurt/Main and Basel all pass through the station without stopping.

 With the introduction of ICE 3 trains in 2000 the service between the Netherlands and Emmerich stopped, From the timetable change in December 2005, Dutch train operator Syntus started a weekend service between Arnhem and Emmerich.
 However, the service was unsuccessful and terminated after 6 months.

-In early 2014 platforms 1 and 2 were modernised, including new paving and the construction of a waiting shelter.
+In early 2014 platforms, 1 and 2 were modernised, including new paving and the construction of a waiting shelter.

 In December 2016 Abellio Deutschland began operating the RB35 between Düsseldorf, Duisburg, Emmerich and Arnhem.